cshneider/soho-ml-data-ready/README.md

 ### Detailed program description

-This program focuses entirely on data products obtained from the NASA SoHO (Solar and Heliospheric Observatory) mission:
+This program focuses on data products obtained from the SoHO (Solar and Heliospheric Observatory) and Solar Dynamics Observatory (SDO) missions:

 * MDI (Michelson Doppler Imager) @ 96 minute cadence
 * LASCO (Large Angle and Spectrometric Coronagraph): C2 (1.5 - 6 solar radii) and C3 (3.7 to 30 solar radii)
 * EIT (Extreme ultraviolet Imaging Telescope) @ 171, 195, 284, 304 Angstroms)

+and

+* HMI (Helioseismic and Magnetic Imager) @ 12 minute cadence
+* AIA (Atmospheric Imaging Assembly) See `Including Solar Dynamics Observatory (SDO) NASA mission data products' section here below on more details.

 This program returns up to 7 folders, as specified by the user, which are named after their respective products that are queried with SunPy's Federated Internet Data Obtainer (Fido) and the Data Record Management System (DRMS) Python package.
 The DRMS is a system that was developed by the Joint Science Operation Center (JSOC).